Five Reasons You’re Still Hungry (Even After Eating)

 5. Reward System Gets Hijacked

-Fresh, whole foods work differently.
-They give your body steady fuel and a satisfied feeling instead of a quick hit and crash.
-When your body actually gets what it needs, your brain can quiet down, which means less time spent thinking about food and more space to focus on other things.
+When your body actually gets what it needs, your brain isn’t constantly scanning for more food, which means less time spent thinking about eating and more space to focus on other things.

 What Happens When You Start Eating Less Ultra-Processed Foods?